krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 operations.
 It's a commonplace observation that stores get more crowded when more customers come in and stay longer.

-This leads to a mathematical relationship capturing this phenomenon, one that was also observed empirically.
+We can express this phenomenon as a mathematical relationship: one that was also observed empirically.

 $$L = λW$$

-where λ is the rate at which customers arrive, W is the average time a customer spends in the store, and L is the average number of customers in the store.
+Here, λ is the rate at which customers arrive, W is the average time a customer spends in the store, and L is the average number of customers in the store.

 > In a general setting, we imagine _items_ arriving and departing from an **input-output** system,